 - “May we talk about your work on the project?”

 - “I need to explore with you where we are on the project.”

-It’s important to address problem behaviors in a way that shows the employee genuine support—demonstrating your loyalty.
-Then, you can both discuss a solution to the problem—for example, pairing the worker up with a more experienced team member—and set up a method for accountability.
+It’s important to address problem behaviors in a way that shows the employee genuine support — demonstrating your loyalty.
+Then, you can discuss a solution to the problem, such as pairing the worker up with a more experienced team member.
+Finally, set up a method for accountability.

-Have honest, open discussions about trust to set the stage for deeper, more productive conversations about team performance and create stronger bonds between leaders and employees.
+Honest, open discussions about trust set the stage for deeper, more productive conversations about team performance and create stronger bonds between leaders and employees.

-In our Leading Teams for Impact program, participants learn how build trusting relationships more competently in their organizations.
+In our Leading Teams for Impact program, participants learn how build trusting relationships in their organizations.

 You can also explore CCL’s guidebook, Leadership Trust: Build it, Keep it.